 One of the biggest challenges most teams face is having trust in each other and their leaders.
 Trust allows for open communication and creates an environment where team members have confidence that they will be supported by their colleagues.
 If the trust foundation is lacking, it’s very hard to get people to listen to each other let alone collaborate effectively.

 If you want to work on psychological safety with your team, here are some practical activities you can undertake.
-The activities vary in length and can be adapted to both one-off and regular meetings as well as team offsite meetings, retreats, and other events designed specifically for improving team dynamics.
+The psychological safety exercise vary in length and can be adapted to both one-off and regular meetings as well as team offsite meetings, retreats, and other events designed specifically for improving team dynamics.

 Allow groups 5-10 minutes for their discussion.
 You can then bring the group back together and table some answers or go right into presenting the concept of psychological safety to the group.
 Consult our earlier article on psychological safety and why it’s important.
 Circulate the definition of psychological safety among team members so that everyone understands the concept before going on to further activities.